 - The Copeland Housing Strategy running to 2015 sets out the housing issues faced in Copeland and details the priorities to support our residents and the local housing market.
+This works in conjunction with the Cumbrian Housing Strategy led by Cumbrian Housing Executive Group of which we are a key partner.
 Our strategic Housing Market Assessment in 2011 identified an annual shortfall of 168 affordable houses against the current need in the borough. - We lead the Copeland Strategic Housing Partnership and work closely with landlords, local service providers and developers to facilitate the right mix of housing type and affordability, to encourage the best use of existing housing stock and to enable people to access the housing and support they need, when they need it.
 This includes working in partnership with and influencing the Local Enterprise Partnership and the Homes and Communities Agency in their strategies to support housing affordability and infrastructure.